 Still, the film holds the title of the fifth highest-grossing film in France of all time.
 When released in America, it was titled, Don't Look Now...
 We're Being Shot At!
-The film is currently available for purchase on Amazon as a DVD or Blu Ray
+The film is currently available for purchase on Amazon as a DVD or Blu Ray.

 Les Visiteurs (1993)

 Les Visiteurs (The Visitors) is a fantasy comedy directed by Jean-Marie Poiré and released in 1993.
-The film stars Jean Reno as a knight and Christian Clavier as his squire, the pair enlist a wizard to send them back in time to undo their mistake, except they are accidentally sent forward to contemporary times and must find a way home.
+The film stars Jean Reno as a knight and Christian Clavier as his squire; the pair enlist a wizard to send them back in time to undo their mistake, except they are accidentally sent forward to contemporary times and must find a way home.

 La Haine (1995)

 Intouchable (The Untouchable) is a comedy-drama film directed by Olivier Nakache & Éric Toledano and released in 2011.
 A French nobleman, played by François Cluzet, becomes a quadriplegic from an accident.
-He hires a young immigrant played by Omar Sy to be his caregiver and a friendship soon begins to develop.
+He hires a young immigrant played by Omar Sy to be his caregiver, and a friendship soon begins to develop.

 Upon its release, the film set a box office record for being number one in France for ten weeks consecutively.
 The film also became the highest-grossing non-English film worldwide.
 Omar Sy has become known to American audiences with his work in X-men: Days of Future Past, Jurassic World and Transformers.

-The film later had an American remake called The Upside, starring Kevin Hart and Bryan Cranston, the film was a critical and box-office success.
-The film is Currently available for purchase on Amazon and iTunes.
+The film later had an American remake called The Upside, starring Kevin Hart and Bryan Cranston; the film was a critical and box-office success.
+The film is currently available for purchase on Amazon and iTunes.

 Les Yeux Sans Visage (1960)

 Les Yeux Sans Visage (Eyes Without a Face) is a horror film directed by Georges Franju and released in 1960.
-Based on a novel by Jean Redon, the film is about a plastic surgeon, played by Pierre Brasseur, who after a car accident disfigures his daughter, played by Alida Valli, attempts to perform a face transplant.
+Based on a novel by Jean Redon, the film is about a plastic surgeon, played by Pierre Brasseur, who, after a car accident disfigures his daughter, played by Alida Valli, attempts to perform a face transplant.

 Upon its initial European release, the film received reviews ranging from praise to disgust, with many reviews claiming audience members were fainting.
-Upon its American release the title was changed to The Horror Chamber of Dr. Faustus, certain graphic scenes were cut and other scenes were added to humanize Jean Redon’s character.
+Upon its American release, the title was changed to The Horror Chamber of Dr. Faustus, certain graphic scenes were cut, and other scenes were added to humanize Jean Redon's character.
 Modern critics now praise the film as a masterpiece in horror and highly influential.

 OSS 117: Le Caire, nid d’espions (2006)

-OSS 117: Le Caire, nid d’espions (OSS 117: Cairo, Nest of Spies) is a spy comedy film directed by Michel Hazanavicius and released in 2006.
+OSS 117: Le Caire, nid d'espions (OSS 117: Cairo, Nest of Spies) is a spy comedy film directed by Michel Hazanavicius and released in 2006.
 The film is based on the OSS 117 novel series, a series of books that act as a parody for the spy genre, written by Jean Bruce.
 Jean Dujardin stars as Hubert Bonisseur de La Bath, AKA OSS 117, a spy sent to Cairo, posing as a profiteer of a chicken farm.
 While investigating the death of a fellow agent, he discovers an intentional conspiracy.
-Upon its release, the film was a success and earned itself a sequel, OSS 117: Rio ne répond plus.
+Upon its release, the film successfully earned itself a sequel, OSS 117: Rio ne répond plus.